 For individualized remedy selection and treatment, the patient should consult a qualified homeopathic doctor in person.
 Some important homeopathic remedies are given below for urinary tract infection treatment:

 Aconite, Apis mel, Cantharis, Dulcamara, Terebinth, Equisetum, Staphysagria, Merc sol, Belladonna, Sulphur, Pulsatilla, Clematis, Sarsaparilla, Thuja, Medorrhinum, Cannabis sativa, Natrum mur, Pulsatilla, Arsenic alb, Lachesis and many other remedies.

 Burning and soreness while urinating.
 Last drops scald.
 The urine is loaded with casts and is albuminous; Stinging pain is well marked in this medicine.

-Constant desire to urinate, intolerable tenismus, cutting before, during and after urination, Urine is burning, scalding with cutting pains, and intolerable urging.
+Urinary tract infection with constant desire to urinate, intolerable tenesmus, cutting before, during and after urination, Urine is burning, scalding with cutting pains, and intolerable urging.

 The urging of urine is sudden and severe.
 Passage of urine with intense burning; there is sensation as if molten led is passing through the urethra.
 Urine discharge is very scanty, turbid, dirty brownish red color, and a peculiar smell of malt.